Calgary Stroke Program continues to revolutionize the prevention and treatment of stroke

-A University of Calgary-led international study highlights the importance of magnetic resonance imaging (MRI) in helping to diagnose minor stroke and transient ischemic attacks (TIAs) — a temporary period of symptoms similar to those of a stroke which usually lasts only a few minutes and doesn't cause permanent damage.
-Often called a “mini-stroke,” a TIA can be an impending warning sign of a major, devasting stroke.
+A University of Calgary-led international study highlights the importance of magnetic resonance imaging (MRI) in helping to diagnose minor stroke and transient ischemic attacks (TIAs) — a temporary period of symptoms similar to those of a stroke that usually lasts only a few minutes and doesn't cause permanent damage.
+Often called a “mini-stroke,” a TIA can be an impending warning sign of a major, devastating stroke.

 The study, Diagnosis of Uncertain-Origin Benign Transient Neurological Symptoms (DOUBT), analyzed patients who experienced a number of symptoms that aren’t always associated with stroke — such as numbness, dizziness, or very short episodes of weakness or difficulty with speech.

 Principal investigator Dr. Shelagh Coutts, MD, a neurologist at the Foothills Medical Centre (FMC), a professor in the departments of Clinical Neurosciences, Radiology and Community Health Sciences, and a member of the HBI, says that, because the risk of stroke increases after a first TIA, it’s important that physicians are certain of the diagnosis in low-risk cases with non-traditional symptoms.

 “If you don't have motor and speech symptoms, the diagnosis is a lot less clear,” explains Coutts.
 “Patients with numbness, dizziness or difficulty walking may not be diagnosed with a stroke syndrome.
 Overall, these patients are felt to be at low-risk of having a stroke.”